stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ## `soroban contract extend`

-Extend the expiry ledger of a contract-data ledger entry.
+Extend the time to live ledger of a contract-data ledger entry.

 If no keys are specified the contract itself is extended.